-When you think of strength training, do you picture massive, sculpted body builders in a fancy gyms?
-That’s a false stereotype, but a common one!
+When you think of weight lifting or strength training, do you picture massive, sculpted body builders in a fancy gyms?
+It’s a false stereotype, but a common one that still persists.

-Strength training exercises aren’t just for bodybuilders or athletes.
-In fact, many people perform strength training routines without realizing it simply by adding weights to their usual forms of exercise – like stretching or Zumba.
+Strength training isn’t just for bodybuilders or athletes.
+In fact, many people perform strength training routines without realizing it simply by adding weights to their usual forms of exercise – like stretching or even Zumba.

 - Using free weights like barbells and dumbbells